-- Proposers must provide their respective PIC5-numbers in the proposal; proposers without a validated PIC will be able to use a temporary PIC for submission. - Conflict of Interest. the following individuals are not eligible for proposal submission: M-ERA.NET Steering Board members, researchers from participating Funding Organisations6.In addition, proposers cannot act as evaluators of the M-ERA.NET Call 2022.
+- Proposers must provide their respective PIC2-numbers in the proposal; proposers without a validated PIC will be able to use a temporary PIC for submission. - Conflict of Interest: the following individuals are not eligible for proposal submission: M-ERA.NET Steering Board members, researchers affiliated to Russian entities and/or exercising in Russia and researchers from participating Funding Organisations3.
+In addition, proposers cannot act as evaluators of the M-ERA.NET Call 2023.